Optimizing production scheduling of steel plate hot rolling for economic load dispatch under time-of-use electricity pricing: Introduction

-From above analysis, we know that there are great potential for ELD under TOU pricing based on production scheduling.
-Most of the existing literatures are focused on some specific problem in continuous process industry or the abstract problem model, for ELD in batch-type process industry, there is difficulty that the power load units are not fixed but closely related to the results of production planning and scheduling.
+The above analyses motivates the potential for more benefits by ELD under TOU Pricing in hot rolling production scheduling.
+Until now, most of the related literatures focused on specific part of the problem or the abstract simplified problem, thus there are still difficulties since the power load units are not directly adjustable and nonlinearly depend on the results of production planning and scheduling.